pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-velocore.md

 ### Voyage Quest - "Swap and provide liquidity with any tokens"

-## Preparing your wallet for the Linea Testnet
+## Preparing your wallet for the PepeSync Testnet

 If you don't have any tokens in your wallet yet, you have two options:

 1. Our partner Fluvi wallet offers [one-click Faucets and sponsored transactions](https://linea-quest.fluvi.io) to support your completion of Voyage quests.
 Simply connect your wallet and proceed with the tasks.
-2. Or go to the [Linea Faucet Site](https://faucet.goerli.linea.build) and verify for testnet tokens
+2. Or go to the [PepeSync Faucet Site](https://faucet.goerli.linea.build) and verify for testnet tokens

-Make sure to turn on “show/hide test network” option on Metamask and connect to the Linea Goerli Testnet
+Make sure to turn on “show/hide test network” option on Metamask and connect to the PepeSync Goerli Testnet

 ![](/img/quests/velocore/image8.png)

 ## Swap tokens

-1. Fire up the [Velocore Linea testnet page here](https://linea.velocore.xyz/) and click “Connect Wallet” on the upper right corner.
+1. Fire up the [Velocore PepeSync testnet page here](https://linea.velocore.xyz/) and click “Connect Wallet” on the upper right corner.

     For first time Fluvi Wallet or Wallet Connect Users: